Springbrook State Park

-Springbrook State Park is a state park of Iowa, USA, located approximately 5 mi west of the city of Yale.
+Springbrook State Park is a state park in Guthrie County, Iowa, United States, located approximately 5 mi west of the city of Yale.
 The park contains a 17 acre spring-fed lake and timber-covered rolling hills along the Middle Raccoon River.

 Background

 Originally known as King's Park, the area approximately 5.5 miles west of Yale was designated as one of the first of Iowa's state parks in 1926 by the Iowa Conservation Board.
 Beginning in 1933 and continuing during the 1930s the Civilian Conservation Corps constructed many of the facilities at Springbrook which are on the National Register of Historic Places.

 Recreation

 Over 12 mi of hiking trails and 4 mi of snowmobiling trails are located throughout Springbrook.
 Woodlands, sandstone, prairie, and clearings are found throughout the park.
 Oak, maple, hickory, and basswood trees thrive in the timber areas of the park.

 Swimming, canoeing, and fishing is possible on both the Middle Raccoon River and the man-made lake on Kings Creek.
 Three fishing jetties are located along the 17 acre spring-fed lake on Kings Creek.
 On the lake, motor boating is allowed only with electric motors.
 The Middle Raccoon River has a boat ramp and a fishing riffle.
 Crappie, largemouth bass, bluegill, sunfish, bullhead, and catfish, are regularly caught at Springbrook.
 Located lakeside are two picnic shelters and several other picnic areas that have tables, grills, water, and restrooms.
 Also, unsupervised swimming and sunbathing occur at the sandy beach along the lake.

 Viewing abundant wildlife is very likely.
 Squirrels, rabbits, red fox, gray fox, coyote, raccoon, beaver, muskrat, red-tailed hawk, bald eagle, wild turkey, Canada geese, and especially deer are often found at Springbrook.

 A shooting range and a conservation education center is located at the park.
 Controlled deer hunts occur periodically in sections of the park.
 Posted hunting areas include the northeast and southwest corners of the park.